drostron/slamdata-docs/source/developers-guide.rst

 - Patented multidimensional relational technology, allowing SlamData to communicate with any data source in any data format.
-This includes not only legacy two-dimensional data such as RDBMS in rows and columns, but also deeply nested, semistructured data such as JSON and XML.
+This includes not only historical two-dimensional data such as RDBMS in rows and columns, but also deeply nested, semi-structured data such as JSON and XML.

-- Ability to understand schema dynamically, resulting in absolutely no need to map field types from one technology to another.
+- Ability to understand schemas dynamically, resulting in absolutely no need to map field types from one technology to another.
 This also allows SlamData to use both field values **and** the schema as data.
 This is not possible with other NoSQL -> relational solutions.